There are lot of “10 things for success" lists out there.

 If you desire to work like this, then find a company that will let you spread your wings and has a culture you truly believe in.

-Because you will be able to get a job there.
+Because you will be able to do a good job there.